GelatinFrogs/Cells2Circles/README.md

 # Cells2Circles
-Turns Amorphous Cells to Circles for Easier Analysis Disreagarding Shape and Size This work is first published and citable at: https://www.biorxiv.org/content/10.1101/2021.04.22.441005v2
+Turns Amorphous Cells to Circles for Easier Analysis Disreagarding Shape and Size.
+This work is first published and citable at: https://www.biorxiv.org/content/10.1101/2021.04.22.441005v2

 ## Introduction